In the light of day, some anonymous IT consultant will say that everything is easy.

 - The new IT supplier begins to correct errors and make improvements.
 You pay a few extra fees for errors they find during development.
 Finally, after many years of searching, you find a suitable IT business partner, and you’re happy with this.

-- Every issue that occurs on your webshop is caused by the mistakes made by the former IT supplier.
+- Every issue that occurs on your webshop is caused by the mistakes made by your former IT supplier.

 - One to two years later, you will be back to number 1 on this list.